jordwalke/VimBox/README.md

 ## More On The User Plugin

+In VimBox, everything is modeled as a configurable plugin.
+All stock Vim plugins work with VimBox, but they just don't make use of VimBox's extra json configuration feature (they could if they wanted to).

-The user plugin, located at  `~/.config/vim-box/user/`.
+The user plugin, located at  `~/.config/vim-box/user/` (or`~/.config/neovim-box/user/` if using neovim) .
 All your personal configuration occurs through this user plugin.
 And since plugins can configure other plugins the way you configure everything is by having your user plugin configure all the other plugins including some special ones like "the vim plugin".
 Also, there is a special plugin called "the installer plugin" and you install packages by simply having your user plugin configure the installer plugin.
 See?
 Everything is totally consistent.
 Everything is a plugin.
 Want to disable an installed plugin so it doesn't initialize and none of its attempts to configure other plugins ever happen?
-Well then you configure the "disabler plugin" hahaha.
+Well then you configure the "disabler plugin"!

 ## Use the User Plugin To Install Local Plugins From FileSystem:
-You can place other local plugins not obtained from Github in new directories inside of `~/.config/vim-box/` for example.
+You can place other local plugins not obtained from Github in new directories inside of `~/.config/vim-box/` (or `~/.config/neovim-box/` if using neovim) for example.
 Enable them by adding an entry in your `:Settings`:

 ```json
 "*": {